PrestonHager/AuroraCompiler/docs/index.md

 Eventually this will lead to making a compiler in either C or Assembly for my OS, [Startaste.](https://github.com/PrestonHager/Startaste)

 ------
-### What are technology is used?
+### What technology is used?

 This compiler is writen entirely in Python (because the client requested it), and will compiler to Python code as well.
-Github is used for version control and releases, and Read the Docs is used for documentation.
+GitHub is used for version control and releases, and Read the Docs is used for documentation.

 ------
 ### What are the features?